 It’s very difficult to put together a list of what all disabilities are automatically considered service-connected.
-We have compiled a short list here with links to more details on those claims.
+We have compiled a shortlist here with links to more details on those claims.
 You will see on that list some non-medical terms like “Neck Pain,” and “Cancer Veterans Benefits.”
 If you are looking for something specific, you can use the search bar in the top right of this page or simply call us at 866-232-5777 and ask us for free.

-A complete list can be found in Chapter 2 of the VA benefits book or on their site.
+The complete list can be found in Chapter 2 of the VA benefits book or on their site.
 Whenever you call Woods and Woods VA Disability Lawyers, we’ll also ask you a lot of questions to figure out if you qualify for any of these benefits.
-We’ll put your case and your symptoms through the whole possible list of service-connected disability claims so that you don’t miss out on anything you deserve.
+We’ll put your case and your symptoms through a whole possible list of service-connected disability claims so that you don’t miss out on anything you deserve.

 Other Ways to Help your VA Rating Decision with Secondary Connections